-Lincolnshire IA is a part of the IA – The Ileostomy and Internal Pouch Support Group, formerly the Lincoln Division of the Ileostomy Association of Great Britain & Ireland.
-One of approximately 50 local groups throughout the UK & Ireland.
+Lincolnshire IA is affiliated to IA – The Ileostomy and Internal Pouch Association.
+Lincolnshire IA was formerly known as the Lincoln Division of the Ileostomy Association of Great Britain & Ireland.
+One of approximately 50 local groups/branches throughout the UK & Ireland.

-The Ileostomy and Internal Pouch Support Group (formerly known as the Ileostomy Association of Great Britain and Ireland), is a mutual support group which has the primary aim of helping people who have had or are about to have their colon removed.
+The Ileostomy and Internal Pouch Association (formerly known as the Ileostomy Association of Great Britain and Ireland), is a mutual support group which has the primary aim of helping people who have had or are about to have their colon removed.

 It was started in 1956 by a group of people who had ileostomies themselves, together with some members of the medical profession.
-It was the first ostomy association in the United Kingdom and it is a registered national charity (no. 234472).
-For a full history of the association click here.
+It was the first ostomy association in the United Kingdom and it is a registered national charity (No. 1172338).

 What is an Ileostomy/Internal Pouch?